douugdev/codele/README.md

 ### Tech

 Codele is built in Python, Django, HTML and CSS currently.
-Its code is open source with a [public repository][dill] on GitHub.
+Its code is open source with a [public repository][myrepo] on GitHub.

 ### Development